Chinese Communist Revolution: Second Sino-Japanese War and the Second United Front

-Second Phase of Civil War (1945-1949)
+Second Phase of Civil War (1945–1949)

 Postwar situation

 The impact of the war on the social and economics conditions of China had been brutal.
-An estimated 20 to 25 million Chinese were killed in fighting, massacres, and man-made natural disasters.
+An estimated 20 to 25 million Chinese were killed in fighting, massacres, and man-made or natural disasters.
 By 1946, Chinese industries operated at 20 percent capacity and had 25 percent of the output of pre-war China.
 The influx of cheap American goods forestalled any recovery.
 In order to coordinate the war effort, the Nationalist government had taken over more than 70% of Chinese industry, a dramatic increase from the 15% it owned before the war.
 This consolidation of wealth in the regime's hands contributed to the pervasive problem of corruption.
 The Nationalist currency had been undergoing hyperinflation since the beginning of the war.
 By 1945, retail market prices had reached 3,000% of their 1937 levels.
 This problem was compounded by the presence of numerous other currencies printed by the Japanese, Communists, and other local authorities.
 The Nationalist Government failed to curb inflation after the Japanese surrender and continued to print more currency to pay for the civil war.
 Hyperinflation reduced the real wages of peasants, workers, and especially soldiers, and destroyed the savings of the upper-middle class that was Chiang's base of support.

 The power of the CCP had grown considerably by the end of the Second Sino-Japanese War.
-The Eighth Route Army and New Fourth Army—officially still part of the Nationalist NRA but in reality under independent Communist command—counted between 1.2 and 1.27 million men.
+The Eighth Route Army and New Fourth Army—officially still part of the NRA, but in reality under independent Communist command—counted between 1.2 and 1.27 million men.
 An additional 1.8 to 2.68 million militia brought the total Communist forces to between 3 million and 4 million.
 When the Japanese surrendered, the Communists' "Liberated Zone" grew to contain 19 base areas (mostly in north China), making up one-quarter of the country's territory and one-third of its population.
 In the south, the New Fourth Army had recovered from the attempted massacre of its forces and established a serious Communist presence along the banks of the Yangtze.
 Nonetheless, the CCP's forces were still numerically inferior to the rest of the NRA, which excluding the Communists counted around 4 million regulars and 1 million militia in its ranks.
 This was compounded by the Communists' lack of war material like trucks, artillery, and other heavy weaponry.
 For most of the war the Communists had operated in rural areas without factories or support from the Allies, which the Kuomintang received in abundance.
 As Mao Zedong said to an American Colonel David D. Barrett, the Communists had an army based on "millet plus rifles."